NickyBleiel/discovery-icp/getting-started.md

 In this short tutorial, we introduce the {{site.data.keyword.dcp_short}} API and go through the process of creating a private data collection and searching it.
 {: shortdesc}

-If you prefer to work in the {{site.data.keyword.dcp_short}} tooling, see [Getting started with the tooling](/docs/services/discovery-icp/getting-started-tool.html).
+If you prefer to work in the {{site.data.keyword.dcp_short}} tooling, see [Getting started with the tooling](/docs/services/discovery-icp/getting-started-tool.html#gs-tool).
 {: tip}

 ## Before you begin
-{: #before-you-begin}
+{: #before-you-begin-api}

 You need a service instance to start.
-An administrator must install the service as described in [Installing and configuring Watson Assistant Discovery Extension](/docs/services/discovery-icp/install.html#install).
+An administrator must install the service as described in [Installing Watson Assistant Discovery Extension](/docs/services/discovery-icp/install.html#install).

 <!-- Remove the text marked `download` after there's no g-s tab in the catalog dashboard -->